Ann Wagner: Tenure

 In 2016, Wagner made headlines by withdrawing her endorsement for the GOP nominee for president, Donald Trump.
 Wagner's position on Trump changed several times since her initial endorsement in September; in October she withdrew her support and called on Trump to step down, but in November walked that statement back and voiced her intention to vote for Trump.

 On May 4, 2017, Wagner voted for the American Health Care Act, which would have repealed Obamacare.

-In December 2020, Wagner was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court attacking election procedures in four states, all won by Joe Biden, in the 2020 United States presidential election.
-Wagner did not join other congressional Republicans in objecting to the certification of the 2021 United States Electoral College vote count.
+Wagner was one of 126 House Republicans who signed an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.

+Wagner voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

 On July 19, 2022, Wagner and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.